dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-visual-studio.md

 # Building ILCompiler in Visual Studio 2017 #

+_INFO: Make sure you run the scrips using x64 Native Tools Command Prompt for VS 2019_

 First, build your repo by issuing the following command at repo root, by default this builds Debug x64:

 ```